ApurvaSaraf/311_Service_Requests/README.md

 # 311_Service_Requests
+NYC 311's mission is to provide the public with quick and easy access to all New York City government services and information while offering the best customer service.
+Each day, NYC311 receives thousands of requests related to several hundred types of non-emergency services, including noise complaints, plumbing issues, and illegally parked cars.
+These requests are received by NYC311 and forwarded to the relevant agencies such as the police, buildings, or transportation.
+The agency responds to the request, addresses it, and then closes it.

+Problem Objective :

-This is the New York 311 service request data, extracted from https://portal.311.nyc.gov/.
-As a part of this exercise, we understand the pattern in the data and visualize the major types of complaints.
-These projects were done as a part of course assignment for data science online degree.
+Perform a service request data analysis of New York City 311 calls.
+You will focus on the data wrangling techniques to understand the pattern in the data and also visualize the major complaint types.

-There are 2 notebook attached which covers different visualizations and analytics.
+Domain: Customer Service